greenonline/TinyTextAdventure_in_ZIL/README.md

 The easiest solution seemed to be to just fix the source code, to make it compatible with `dotnet` v8, instead of v9.

-I have placed this modified source code in [xtras/src](/xtras/src/).
+I have placed this modified source code in [xtras/src](/xtras/src/) as both a `.zip` and as a `.tar.gz`.

-You can unzip it and build it, using `dotnet` v8, with the following command:
+You can compress it and build it, using `dotnet` v8, with the following command:

 ```none